-In 2008 HUK has launched a "Stop-Discard" project.
-With explicit support from the EU-commission and in cooperation with the Bundesministerium für Ernährung, Landwirtschaft und Verbraucherschutz, the Johann Heinrich von Thünen-Institut (former Bundesforschungsanstalt) will accompany our saithe trawlers in 2008 on several voyages.
-During these voyages discarding is not allowed at all.
-By avoiding any discarding, the scientists will be able to identify the volume and spread of possible discards in the saithe fishery the HUK shall negotiate in 2008 with EU-commission and German authorities a prolongation of the "Stop-Discard" project for at least two more years (to extend the period of data collection to a total of three years).
+In 2008 HUK has launched a "stop-discard-project".
+With explicit support from the EU-commission and in cooperation with the Bundesministerium für Ernährung, Landwirtschaft und Verbraucherschutz, the Johann Heinrich von Thünen-Institut (former Bundesforschungsanstalt) accompanies our saithe trawlers in 2008 on several voyages.
+During these voyages discard is not allowed at all.
+By avoiding any discard, the scientists will be able to identify the volume and spread of possible discards in the saithe fishery.